Implicit relaxed all Mach number schemes for gases and compressible materials: Acknowledgements

-A. Thomann has been partially supported by the Gutenberg Research College, JGU Mainz, and PROCOPE-MOBILITE-2021 granted by the \textit{Service pour la science et la technologie de l'Ambassade de France en Allemagne}.
-Further G. Puppo acknowledges the support of PRIN2017 and Sapienza, Progetto di Ateneo RM120172B41DBF3A.
+A. T. has been partially supported by the Gutenberg Research College, JGU Mainz, and PROCOPE-MOBILITE-2021 granted by the \textit{Service pour la science et la technologie de l'Ambassade de France en Allemagne}.
+Further G. P. acknowledges the support of PRIN2017 and Sapienza, Progetto di Ateneo RM120172B41DBF3A.